The path to your study!

 Proof of English language skills in form of language certificate may be omitted if:

 - applicant has completed a degree where he has gathered at least 45 credit points in modules conducted in English, or

 - applicant has graduated a general education school which allows for an admission to higher education where he has completed five years of English lessons.
 The final grade or the average grade of the last two years of English advanced course has to be equivalent either to a German grade 2 (good) or to at least 11 credit points.
 The basic course grade has to be equivalent to a German grade 1 (excellent) or to a minimum of 13 credit points.

-Instead of bachelor’s degree diploma you need to present a statement from your examination office notifying that you will, in all likehood, complete your course of studies this semester and have already gained at least 80% of credit points required by the study program.
+Instead of bachelor’s degree diploma you need to present a statement from your examination board notifying that you will, in all likehood, complete your course of studies this semester and have already gained at least 80% of credit points required by the study program.
 Likewise, you have to indicate the average grade that is mandatory for the whole admission process.
 For more information please contact the student office.